Fully dynamic maximal matching in O(log n) update time: Introduction

 \section{Introduction}

-In the last decade, there has been considerable research in {\it Dynamic} Graph Algorithms where we want to maintain a data structure associated with some property (like connectivity, transitive closure or matching) under insertion and deletion of edges.
-Even for a simple property like {\em connectivity}, it took researchers considerable effort to design a polylog($n$) update time algorithm \cite{henzinger,thorup}.
-In this work, we address fully dynamic maintenance of maximal matching in a graph.

-Let $G=(V,E)$ be a graph on $n$ vertices and $m$ edges.
-A matching in $G$ is a set of edges ${\cal M}\subseteq E$ such that no two edges in ${\cal M}$ share any vertex.
-A maximum matching is a matching that contains the largest possible number of edges.
-A matching is said to be a maximal matching if it cannot be strictly contained in any other matching.
+Let $G=(V,E)$ be an undirected graph on $n=|V|$ vertices and $m=|E|$ edges.
+A matching in $G$ is a set of edges $M\subseteq E$ such that no two edges in $M$ share any vertex.
+The study of matchings satisfying various properties has remained the focus of graph theory for decades \cite{LP86}.
+It is due to the elegant structure of matching that it also appears in various combinatorial optimization problems \cite{EdmondsJohnson73,Lawler76}.
+A few well studied matching problems are maximum cardinality matching \cite{Edmonds65,HopcroftKarp73,MicaliVazirani80,MuchaS04}, maximum weight matching \cite{GabowTarjan91,HuangKavitha12}, minimum cost matching (chapter 7, \cite{KleinbergTardos05}), stable matching \cite{GaleShapley62}, popular matching \cite{AbrahamIKM07}.
+Among these problems, the maximum cardinality matching problem has been studied most extensively.
+A matching $M$ is of maximum cardinality if the number of edges in $M$ is maximum.
+A maximum cardinality matching (MCM) is also referred to as a {\it maximum matching}.
+A matching is said to be a {\it maximal} matching if it cannot be strictly contained in any other matching.
 It is well known that a maximal matching guarantees a 2-approximation of the maximum matching.
-Ivkovi\'c and Llyod \cite{llyod} designed the first fully dynamic algorithm for maximal matching with $O((n+m)^{0.7072})$ update time. \ignore{To the best of our knowledge, this is the best known fully algorithm for maximal matching.} In contrast, there exists a much larger body of work for maximum matching.
+Though it is quite easy to compute a maximal matching in $O(m+n)$ time, designing an efficient algorithm for maximum matching has remained a very challenging problem for researchers \cite{Edmonds65,MicaliVazirani80}.
+The fastest algorithm, till date, for maximum matching runs in $O(m\sqrt{n})$ time and is due to Micali and Vazirani \cite{MicaliVazirani80}.
+In this paper, we address the problem of maintaining a maximal matching in a dynamic graph.